AlphaYouAlphaYou

 Why backtests are not enough

 Backtests can be useful for research, but they are easy to overfit and hard for users to audit.
-The stronger trust asset is a live, walk-forward record where calls were made before outcomes were known.
+The stronger trust asset is a live, walk-forward record where reads were made before outcomes were known.

 The right checkpoints